Image CDN - Speed Up the Delivery of Your Most Important Asset

 rel="canonical" to the HTTP header, your images will index normally as the crawler will know that they are only a copy and not duplicate content.
 These headers are automatically added by KeyCDN.
 You can also control indexing further using your robots.txt file.

 So how does this help you?
 Google loves speed.
 By using a CDN your images will index faster in Google image search!
 They will also be more likely to rank higher in SERPs.
 Check out our more in-depth post on CDN SEO: image indexing with a CDN.

 As you can see there are many ways you can speed up the delivery of your images.
-The first is to make sure they are optimized and the second is to utilize an image CDN, like KeyCDN, to decrease the TTFB and content download times.
-Don’t let your number one asset be the reason for a having a slow website!
+The first is to make sure your images are optimized.
+The second is to utilize an image CDN, such as KeyCDN, to decrease the TTFB and content download times.
+Don’t let your number one asset be the reason for having a slow website!